 - 1. Lift Mono Latch Twist LockTM and twist the OptiAirTM cover to the left into the "open" position to remove the air cleaner cover.
 Wash the cover and dust ejection valve.
 Check that these components are in good condition.
 The dust ejection valve is subject to wear and deterioration and should be inspected carefully and replaced every 2 years or when damaged.
-The lips of the valve should close and fit together; any cracks, deformation, or wear in the valve is cause for replacement. - Remove the filter element by pulling it out of the canister.
+The lips of the valve should close and fit together; any cracks, deformation, or wear in the valve is cause for replacement. - 2.
+Remove the filter element by pulling it out of the canister.
 There will be some initial resistance as the filter seal breaks loose and slides off of the outlet tube.
 Gently move the end of the filter up and down and side to side or twist to loosen the seal.
 Use gentle action to minimize the amount of dust dislodged as the filter is removed. - Discard the filter element if excessive air flow restriction has been indicated by the air filter restriction gauge and proceed to Step 6.
 Clean the filter element by gently tapping on a flat, hard surface.
 If excessive restriction still exists after cleaning the element, it should be replaced.

-NOTE: Washing the element in water or cleaning solution is not recommended.
+NOTE: Use care when cleaning the filter element.
+The filter element and/or seal surface may be damaged by tapping too hard or hitting on an uneven surface or sharp edge.
+Washing the element in water or cleaning solution is not recommended.
 Do not try to clean the element with compressed air.
+Remember. replacing a filter is less expensive than replacing a dusted engine.